NII-cloud-operation/sidestickies/README.md

 ## Configure sidestickies

-To combine your Jupyter with your Scrapbox projects, you can set the configuration below.
+To associate your Jupyter Notebook with your Scrapbox project, you should setup as follows:

 ```
 c.ScrapboxAPI.cookie_connect_sid = 'your-cookie-connect-sid-on-scrapbox'